anoopsarkar/advanced-nlp-class/hw4.md

 | 0.92  | 100 | A+ |
 {: .table}

-The score will be normalized to the marks on Coursys for the dev and test scores.
+The score will be normalized to the marks on Coursys for the test scores.